Home

 The bushes were incredibly thick, and birds were all over within the bushes!
 I could hear them flutter away from me to other sections of bushes, but never getting too far from all of nature's bounty!

-Taking the turnoff to the right, in 0.7 mile, one reaches a sections of rocks, with a tremendous drop off and view to the south.
+The trail eventually emerges from the thick rhododendrons, and opens up into another grassy bald.
+0.7 mile from your turn off from the AT, one reaches a sections of rocks, with a tremendous drop off and view to the south.

 At the 'edge' of Grassy Ridge Bald